alaycheme25/chemeng277_batteryproject/README.md

-# A Physics-Informed Machine Learning-Framework for Predicting Performance in Solid-State Batteries
+# A Physics-Informed Machine Learning Framework for Predicting Performance of Battery Electrodes

-The global effort to reduce global emissions relies on the research for better energy storage options.
-Batteries which store electrical energy are especially important, as green power sources like solar or wind may not be generating electricity 100% of the time.
+The global effort to reduce greenhouse gas emissions relies on research for better energy storage options.
+Batteries that store electrical energy are especially important, as green power sources like solar or wind may not be generating electricity 100% of the time.
 Therefore, optimizing battery performance is key to transitioning towards green power.

-This project uses Ridge and Elasticnet regression in addition to XG-Boost to identify and predict the effective gravimetric energy density (GED) of solid-state batteries.
-The data was obtained from Materials Project [Materials Project](https://next-gen.materialsproject.org/) database using the api.client Python package and is filtered to include the materials that have Li, Na, Mg, and Ca as a working ion.
+This project uses Ridge and ElasticNet regression in addition to XGBoost to identify and predict the effective gravimetric energy density (GED) of various battery electrodes.
+The data was obtained from the Materials Project [Materials Project](https://next-gen.materialsproject.org/) database using the mp-api Python package and filtered to include the materials that have Li, Na, Mg, Ag, or Ca as the working ion.
 The model is trained to predict the absolute gravimetric energy density for proposed battery materials.

 Our training datasets consists of the following features: max_delta_volume, average_voltage, capacity_grav, stability_discharge, material_density, formation_energy_per_atom, band_gap, lattice constants ('a', 'b', 'c').
-The input dataset has the following features dropped to avoid direct correlation with gravimetric energy density: battery working ion cost per kWh, volumetric energy density, gravitational energy, electrode density, stability charge, volumetric energy, and volumetric capacity.
+The data collected had a few more features, which were eliminated due to direct correlation to GED, unavailability in the testing dataset, or because of changes made to the project direction.

-Our testing data composes of DFT-derived features: max delta volume, average voltage, gravimetric capacity, stability discharge, material density, formation energy per atom, energy bandgap, and lattice constants ('a', 'b', 'c').
+Our testing data comprises Density Functional Theory (DFT)-derived fundamental physical features from the Materials Project database and a few battery performance indicators derived from the work by [Moses, I.A. et al](https://www.sciencedirect.com/science/article/pii/S0378775322009570).
+These features are max_delta_volume, average_voltage, capacity_grav, stability_discharge, material_density, formation_energy_per_atom, band_gap, and lattice constants ('a', 'b', 'c').

 ## Setup
 Our machine-learning model is trained on data from [Materials Project](https://next-gen.materialsproject.org/), so you are not required to obtain your own data.
 However, the model requires certain packages to be installed to function properly.
 Additional instructions for using the data scrapers and building your own datasets can be found in [Customization](#Customization)